tianfang96/tianfang96.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a fourth-year Ph.D.
-Candidate of Electrical and Computer Engineering at Rutgers, The State University of New Jersey, New Brunswick, advised by Prof. Yingying Chen<url>https://www.winlab.rutgers.edu/~yychen/<\url>.
+Candidate of Electrical and Computer Engineering at Rutgers, The State University of New Jersey, New Brunswick, advised by [Prof. Yingying (Jennifer) Chen] (https://www.winlab.rutgers.edu/~yychen/).
 I obtained my Master's degree of Computer Science at Rutgers, the State University of New Jersey, New Brunswick, and Bachelor's degree of Information Security from Huazhong University of Science and Technology, Wuhan.
 My research interests include security and privacy for mobile systems, robust and trustworthy ML/AI Systems, mobile sensing and computing, and smart and mobile healthcare.

-<font color="#FF0000">I am on the job market in the 2024-2025 cycle, please feel free to reach out!</font>
+ <font color='red'> I am on the job market in the 2024-2025 cycle, please feel free to reach out! </font>

 A data-driven personal website
 ======